wollewald/INA226_WE/README.md

 # INA226_WE
 An Arduino library for the INA226 current and power sensor module using a shunt of 0.1 Ohm.
+You can also use it for the INA226 IC and a resistor of your choice (example: Continuous_With_Resistor_Value.ino).

 It allows to set current ranges, number of samples per measurement, conversion ranges.
 You can chose between continous, triggered and power down mode.
 Conversion ready and limit alert modes are also implemented.